ulisesgopa/erp-crm-next/README.md

 # SaasHQ

-SaasHQ is a CRM build on top of the Next.JS 13.4 using TypeScript, great UI library shadcn, Prisma and MongoDB as a database.
+SaasHQ is a CRM build on top of the Next.JS 13.4 using TypeScript, great UI library shadcn, Prisma and Postgresql as a database.
 Upload things as a S3 blob for document storage.

 ## Online Demo